-The ultimate social question of our time is of the person in society, i.e., the problem of human relationships, including the question of how an insignificant human creature is still able to live in a huge society.
+The ultimate social question of our time is of the person in society, i.e., the problem of human relationships, including the question of how an insignificant human creature still is able to live in a huge society.24

-In our society, social isolation, loss of contact and loneliness give rise to the anxiety, unrest, insecurity and despair of modern persons.
+In our society social isolation, loss of contact and loneliness give rise to the anxiety, unrest, insecurity and despair of modern persons.
 Loneliness is a characteristic of our time.

-The individualistic attunement which prevails in society intrudes ii the modern family, such that alienation often occurs there, especially in the marital relationship, in educative relationships and in the mutual relationships among the children.
+The individualistic attunement that prevails in society intrudes itself into the milieu of the modern family such that often alienation occurs there, especially in the marital relationship, in educative relationships and in the mutual relationships among the children.
 Even family members show an increasing inability to live with each other adequately and to have love for each other.